Man and Van in Wakefield

 It doesn't matter whether you are moving items from just 1 bedroom in a flat or the entire contents of a 4 bedroom house with garage and garden furniture!
 Van Man Hire can help!
 Our domestic removal services cater for every need.
 Contact us today for your part or full house removal service.

 We help many commercial customers with their office moves.
 Whether you are moving from 1 room in a building to another area of the same building, or moving to completely new premises.
 We will assist you every step of the way, even down to the dismantling and reassembling of desks and other furniture, to packing away computers and setting them up in their new places.
 Whatever the level of service you require, we can help!

-Your removal service will be completed in a choice of either 1 or 2 of our extra-long wheel based Mercedes Sprinters with a choice of between 1 and 6 professional removal staff.
+Your removal service will be completed in a choice of either our extra-long wheel based Mercedes Sprinter or our long wheel based Ford Transit Luton van with Tail Lift with a choice of between 1 and 6 professional removal staff.
 Our vans are all carpeted to ensure maximum safety to your items whilst in transport and fully insured.
 Each of our drivers have a minimum of 12 years' experience driving vans, along with bags of experience in the professional removers trade, so you can rest assured that all your belongings are in very safe and capable hands.
 You can take a look at some pictures of our vans here along with their dimensions to help you judge how many trips it may need to complete your removal work.

 Like anything in life, preparation is the key and removals is no exception.
 There's a lot more to it than you think so please check out our Removals Preparation Guide for hints, tips and advice.
 Everything is covered from protecting your delicate items efficiently to prevent breakages in transit, covering floors to protect laminate flooring from scratches and snags to carpets, right down to what size boxes you need to be using for particular items.